claudiamunteanu/air-quality-sensor/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Air Quality Sensor
+Raspberry Pi project created for the "Android Things" course at our university in our third year.

 This project monitors the air quality.
 The board uses a set of sensor which includes a barometer, a humidity sensor and a temperature sensor.
 The sensor captures the temperature, air pressure and humidity levels and send them to the phone.
 The phone displays the current levels in real-time, as well as a graph which shows historical data for the air temperature.
 Moreover, when the sensors detect that the air's quality reached some configured threshold values, it sends a notification to the phone.

 <!-- TABLE OF CONTENTS -->